otto-de-legacy/tesla-mongo-connect/README.md

 ```

-For a working example see the included example code.
+For a working example see [the mongo-example](https://github.com/otto-de/tesla-examples/tree/master/mongo-example). in _tesla-examples_.

 ## TODO
 * Add description for (optional) dbname switching functionality